Psiphon-Inc/psiphon-automation/EmailResponder/FeedbackDecryptor/README.md

 sudo pip install --upgrade M2Crypto
 ```

+#### pynliner issues

+The pynliner library has a [Unicode-related issue that affects us](https://github.com/rennat/pynliner/issues/10).
+Until it is resolved/released, we will need to [manually patch the code](https://github.com/rmgorman/pynliner/commit/f21f7aa44d1077f781a278ccb62f792bc4bec150).

 #### M2Crypto issues

 Check that M2Crypto installed properly.
 Open a Python REPL, and then type `import M2Crypto`.
 If you receive either of these errors: